Please ensure Javascript is enabled for purposes of website accessibility

 Activity 4 – Use different-shaped blocks or magnet numbers as your item for any of the above activities to reinforce numbers and shapes.

 Activity 5 – Use bear counters, colored blocks, or some other similar items.
 Put in ten of one color and 1 of another color.
 Have your child put their hand in and pull one item out.
-See how many they can pull out before finding the odd color (he item there was only one color of)?
+See how many they can pull out before finding the odd color (the item there was only one color of)?

-Sometimes play this trying to be the one to find the odd piece, other times play to avoid it.
+Sometimes, play this, trying to be the one to find the odd piece; other times, play to avoid it.

 Be sure to check out more ocean-related activities: